Zhenya22886/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if👂 heard
-  - while
+  - while👂 heard
-  - do..while
+  - do..while👂 heard
-  - for
+  - for👂 heard
-  - for..in
+  - for..in👂 heard
-  - for..of
+  - for..of👂 heard
-  - for await
+  - for await👂 heard
-  - throw
+  - throw👂 heard
-  - break
+  - break👂 heard
   - continue
   - import
   - export